dmunoz05/dmunoz05/README.md

 # 👋🏻 About Me:

 Web developer, passionate about the world of technology, constantly learning and growing.
-I focus on developing intuitive and enjoyable websites to offer innovative software solutions that transform concepts into digital experiences.
+I focus on developing intuitive and modern applications offering innovative software solutions that transform concepts into digital experiences.

 ## 🌐 Socials: